benank/everyone.dance/README.md

 #### **Allow Players**
 - Toggles whether or not players are allowed.
 If disabled, users who join will automatically become spectators.
 The host can manually switch a user's mode into a player to overwrite this setting.

+#### **Rank Players**
+- Toggles whether or not players will be ranked according to their scores in real time.
+This does not change the order of players in the game room, but instead will place a number next to their name indicator their rank relative to everyone else in the game room.
+For example, first place will have a "1" next to their name.

+#### **ITG Mode**
+- Toggles whether or not ITG mode will be used.
+When active, the names of the judgements change to ITG style and also adds the "Way Off" judgement.
+When inactive, DDR style judgements will be used, with "Good" combining W4 and W5 judgements.

 #### **Player Limit**
 - Toggles whether or not there is a maximum player limit in the room.
 If enabled, the host can set the player limit between 0-99.
 Keep in mind that this does not restrict spectating; if the game room is full, users will join as spectators if spectators are allowed.